Cam’s Journey

 I’m an American, from Texas.
-I’ve been working with photography my whole life, and I’m also a carpenter & an inventor.
-I wouldn’t call myself a traveler, but I’ve traveled quite a bit, especially in recent years, and especially after my GOGO trip.
+I’ve been working with photography my whole life, and I’m also a woodworker & an inventor.
+I wouldn’t describe myself a world traveler, per se, but I’ve traveled quite a bit, especially in recent years, and especially after my GOGO trip.

-We traveled from São Paulo, up through the mountains in Minas, then to the mountains in Bahia, then to the coast, and then back.
+We traveled north from São Paulo, up through the mountains in Minas, then east towards the mountains in Bahia, then to the coast, and then back south.
 It was a lot of mileage (laughs).
 And it was very, very beautiful.
 Honestly, I had no idea that Brazil was like that.
-As far as routes & itineraries go, it was definitely an epic.
+As far as itineraries go, it was definitely an epic.

 “The first thing I always tell people is that it was the hardest thing I’ve ever done.
 The second thing I tell them is I would do it again tomorrow.”